 The moon is rising huge and silver in the sky this evening – full and bright!
 We are pushed and pulled along by the moon, just like the ocean – we are seventy percent water, are we not?
 The whole of humanity in the fullness of its gender spectrum respond to this primal pull.

 As someone with an active uterus, the pull of the moon can also cause my period to start with a fanfare of pain and exhaustion.
-I am having one hell of a moon time…pain, anxiety, bad moods, and a lack of vital energy.
+As I write this, I am having one hell of a moon time…pain, anxiety, bad moods, and a lack of vital energy.
 Whenever I find myself laying on a heating pad and sobbing for no reason into a pillow, I know it is time for a cup of tea and a little self-maintenance.

 Moontime Tea Blend

 Into a big old jar (or a teapot) goes the following: